tytydraco/yessleep/out/My_sister_is_an_anomaly.md

 It was the last time I saw her with any description of human emotion.

-She lunged towards my mother in the doorway - Not to hurt her, but just to leave to room.
+She lunged towards my mother in the doorway - Not to hurt her; Just to leave the room.
 Although, with all the urgency she had in her movement, I don't believe she would have cared if she had hurt anybody on the way out.

 We all called out for her, but she didn't turn back around.
 She didn't speak.
 She just ran through the house.